Documentation

 (Source)

-Not only does it outline the key safety protocols to adhere to (for example, closing procedures, hazards, and emergency plans), but it also has an extra section that draws the user's attention to important precautions.
+It outlines the key safety protocols to adhere to (for example, closing procedures, hazards, and emergency plans) and has an extra section that draws the user's attention to important precautions.

-You can use this prototype to create your own document to guide certain employees on how to safely execute a task.
-And while this template doesn’t use any graphics, you can add images and pictograms — which is something we also recommend — to enhance your work instructions’ visual appeal.
+You can use this prototype to create your document to guide certain employees toward executing a task safely.
+While this template doesn’t use any graphics, you can add images and pictograms — which we highly recommend — to enhance your work instructions’ visual appeal.

 Work instruction use case 3: Computer and IT Security

-Designing and implementing work instructions for computer and IT security is slightly more technical, so most organizations tend to neglect it.
+Designing and implementing work instructions for computer and IT security is slightly more technical, so most organizations neglect it.

-But with the growing threat of cyberattacks in mind, it’s vital to educate team members on IT security controls, now more than ever.
+But with the growing threat of cyberattacks in mind, it’s vital to educate team members on IT security controls, technical terms, and standard operating procedures now more than ever.

-Here’s a video work instruction that outlines the five steps for developing and implementing IT security controls and procedures.
+Here’s a work instruction video outlining five steps for developing and implementing IT security controls and procedures.

 Pro tip boxes in each slide stand out, drawing the user’s attention to security best practices they should remember when executing the steps.